tmarfil/nginx_on_ecs_fargate/README.md

 - **Fargate**: A serverless compute engine for containers, eliminating the need to provision and manage servers.
 - **ECR (Elastic Container Registry)**: A fully managed container registry for storing, managing, and deploying container images.
 - **AWS Secrets Manager**: Securely stores and manages sensitive information like TLS certificates and private keys.

+What is the difference between ECS and ECS Fargate?

+The key difference between AWS ECS (Elastic Container Service) and AWS ECS Fargate lies in the level of infrastructure management:

+- AWS ECS:
+   - You manage the underlying EC2 instances that host your containers
+   - You're responsible for patching, scaling, and maintaining these instances

+- AWS ECS Fargate:
+   - Serverless compute engine for containers
+   - AWS manages the underlying infrastructure
+   - You only need to specify CPU and memory requirements for your containers

+In essence, Fargate abstracts away the server management aspect, allowing you to focus solely on your containerized applications, while standard ECS gives you more control but requires more hands-on management of the underlying infrastructure.

 While this tutorial doesn't cover it, [NGINX Plus can send logs to CloudWatch](https://aws.amazon.com/blogs/mt/use-amazon-cloudwatch-contributor-insights-for-general-analysis-of-nginx-logs/).